andrewtquick/-random/README.md

-# amongusrandom
+# !Random
-Among Us Game Randomizer
+Among Us Game Options Randomizer

+# README
+This will be updated soon, I promise.